CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

   - Future Claim Data - A batch of similar size for claim data with a future date will also be generated in a similar fashion.

-  - Special data parameters of interest: One parameter, which has not changed in previous releases of Synthea is Part D Event ID (PDE ID).
-Despite monotonically increasing other parameters i.e. bene ID, claim group ID, the value of PDE ID will not need to change on a regular basis, unless there is a specific customer use case presented.
+  - Special data parameters of interest: One parameter, which has not changed in previous releases of Synthea is Part D contract ID.
+Despite monotonically increasing other parameters i.e. bene ID, claim group ID, PDE event ID, the value of the PDE contract ID will not need to change on a regular basis, unless there is a specific customer use case presented.
 Other parameters of interest, are in the end-state properties, and Synthea.properties files i.e. claim id, claim group id starts, etc, which do change, and can cause collisions.

 ### Automated Recurring Loading